-As a recognized leader in Los Angeles cardiology services for the community, Apex Cardiology offers a full range of diagnostic testing and interventional procedures.
+As a recognized leader in Los Angeles cardiology services for the community, Apex Cardiology offers a full range of cardiac stress tests, cardiac imaging and interventional procedures.

 Using computed tomography and advanced computer software, we can now obtain a non-invasive image of the beating heart.
 This allows you to obtain detailed information about the structure of a patient’s heart and coronary arteries, which until recently, was only available by an invasive coronary angiogram.
 The extent of arterial calcification can also be determined using this procedure and is an important early indicator of the presence of coronary artery disease.
 These discoveries may lead to earlier treatment that will prevent a heart attack or possible death.